nickytonline/copilot-extension-template/README.md

 # A Template for Your First Copilot Extension

 This is a template for creating your first Copilot extension.
-It's a simple Node.js app that uses Hono.
+It's a simple Node.js app that uses [Hono](https://hono.dev/) and leverages the [GitHub Copilot Extension Preview SDK for JavaScript](https://github.com/copilot-extensions/preview-sdk.js/).

 ## Installation